 When you suspect an item is defective, please check the operator's manual for standard operation and trouble-shooting techniques that may correct the problem.
 Additional information may be found on the M.T.H.
 Website.
 Should you still require service, follow the instructions below to obtain warranty service.
 First, e-mail, write, call or fax a M.T.H.
 Authorized Service Center (ASC) in your area to obtain Repair Authorization.
 You can find the list of ASCs on the M.T.H.
-Website, www.mth-railking.com.
+Website, www.mthrains.com.
 Authorized Service Centers are required to make warranty repairs on items sold only from that store; all other repairs may-- or may not be done at the store's own discretion.
 If you did not purchase the item directly from the ASC, you will need to select a National Authorized Service Center (NASC).
 These centers are compensated by M.T.H. to perform warranty service for any customer whose repair qualifies for warranty service.
 A list of NASC retailers can be located on the M.T.H.
 Website or by calling 410-381-2580.
-Should the warranty no longer apply, you may choose either an ASC or NASC retailer to service your M.T.H.
+Should the warranty M.T.H.
 Product.
 A reasonable service fee will be charged.